-Black buck poaching case: Saif Ali Khan loses temper over media questions in Jodhpur, threatens to slap his driver - Firstpost
+Blackbuck poaching case: Saif Ali Khan loses temper over media questions in Jodhpur, threatens to slap his driver - Firstpost

 IANS also reported that a fan also misbehaved with Tabu while she was coming out of the airport at Jodhpur on Wednesday morning.

 On Thursday, a Jodhpur court will pronounce its verdict in the case, in which both the Khans are among the accused along with Sonali Bendre, Tabu and Neelam.
-The actors were accused of poaching black bucks in Kankani village near Jodhpur on 1 and 2 October, 1998, during the shooting of the film Hum Saath Saath Hain.
+The actors were accused of poaching blackbucks in Kankani village near Jodhpur on 1 and 2 October, 1998, during the shooting of the film Hum Saath Saath Hain.

-They were accused of killing two black bucks, the hunting of which is prohibited under the Wildlife Protection Act, 1972.
+They were accused of killing two blackbucks, the hunting of which is prohibited under the Wildlife Protection Act, 1972.
 The final arguments in the case were completed in a Jodhpur rural court on 28 March.
 Chief Judicial Magistrate Dev Kumar Khatri had reserved the judgment for 5 April.

 With inputs from IANS